Error Reporting in Parsing Expression Grammars: Handling Syntax Errors with PEGs

 \section{Handling Syntax Errors with PEGs}

-In this section, we use examples to present in more detail how a PEG behaves badly on the presence of syntax errors.
+In this section, we use examples to present in more detail how a PEG behaves badly in the presence of syntax errors.
 After that, we present a heuristic proposed by Ford \cite{ford2002packrat} to implement error reporting in PEGs.
-Rather than using the original definition of PEGs by Ford~ \cite{ford2004peg}, our examples use the equivalent and more concise definition proposed by Medeiros et al. \cite{medeiros2011re2peg,medeiros2012lrp,mascarenhas2014}.
-We will extend this definition in later sections to present semantics for PEGs with built-in error reporting and with labeled failures.
+Rather than using the original notation and semantics of PEGs given by Ford~\cite{ford2004peg}, our examples use the equivalent and more concise notation and semantics proposed by Medeiros et al.~\cite{medeiros2011re2peg,medeiros2012left,mascarenhas2014}.
+We will extend both the notation and the semantics in Section~\ref{sec:lf} to present PEGs with labeled failures.

 A PEG $G$ is a tuple $(V,T,P,p_{S})$ where $V$ is a finite set of non-terminals, $T$ is a finite set of terminals, $P$ is a total function from non-terminals to \emph{parsing expressions} and $p_{S}$ is the initial parsing expression.
 We describe the function $P$ as a set of rules of the form $A \leftarrow p$, where $A \in V$ and $p$ is a parsing expression.
-A parsing expression, when applied to an input string, either fails or consumes a prefix of the input resulting in the remaining suffix.
+A parsing expression, when applied to an input string, either fails or consumes a prefix of the input and returns the remaining suffix.
 The abstract syntax of parsing expressions is given as follows, where $a$ is a terminal, $A$ is a non-terminal, and $p$, $p_1$ and $p_2$ are parsing expressions:

-Intuitively, $\varepsilon$ successfully matches the empty string, not changing the input; $a$ matches and consumes itself or fails otherwise; $A$ tries to match the expression $P(A)$; $p_1 p_2$ tries to match $p_1$ followed by $p_2$; $p_1 / p_2$ tries to match $p_1$; if $p_1$ fails, then it tries to match $p_2$; $p*$ repeatedly matches $p$ until $p$ fails, that is, it consumes as much as it can from the input; the matching of $!p$ succeeds if the input does not match $p$ and fails when the the input matches $p$, not consuming any input in both cases; we call it the negative predicate or the lookahead predicate.
-The $\Lp$ relation formalizes this semantics, relating a parsing expression grammar, an input string, and a result that is either \Fail\, or a suffix of the input string.
+Intuitively, $\varepsilon$ successfully matches the empty string, not changing the input; $a$ matches and consumes itself or fails otherwise; $A$ tries to match the expression $P(A)$; $p_1 p_2$ tries to match $p_1$ followed by $p_2$; $p_1 / p_2$ tries to match $p_1$; if $p_1$ fails, then it tries to match $p_2$; $p*$ repeatedly matches $p$ until $p$ fails, that is, it consumes as much as it can from the input; the matching of $!p$ succeeds if the input does not match $p$ and fails when the the input matches $p$, not consuming any input in either case; we call it the negative predicate or the lookahead predicate.

-Figure \ref{fig:tiny} presents a PEG for the Tiny language \cite{louden1997ccp}.
+Figure \ref{fig:tiny} presents a PEG for the Tiny language~\cite{louden1997ccp}.
 Tiny is a simple programming language with a syntax that resembles Pascal's.
-We will use this PEG to show how error reporting differs between top-down parsers without backtracking and PEGs.
+We will use this PEG, which can be seen as the equivalent of an LL(1) CFG, to show how error reporting differs between top-down parsers without backtracking and PEGs.